Safety, Scams, & Identity Protection

 Safety

 Boston and Cambridge are relatively safe as long as you use common sense.
-It is best for you to use caution when dealing with both physical safety and other safety issues such as identity theft.
-We encourage you to visit the Harvard University Police Department (HUPD) should you have any questions regarding safety issues.
+We encourage you to review the resources below as well the Harvard University Police Department (HUPD) website should you have any questions regarding safety issues.

 If you are ever involved in an emergency situation (such as a car accident, fire, robbery, or assault) you should contact the police in the city or town by calling 911.
-You can also call the HUPD at (617) 495-1212 if the situation takes place on-campus.
+You also can call the HUPD at (617) 495-1212 (Cambridge) or (617) 432-1212 (Longwood) if the situation takes place on-campus.
 If you need the assistance of a mental health professional to discuss problems connected with your emergency situation, call Counseling and Mental Health Services (CAMHS) or the HUPD for assistance in getting help.

 Harvard Resources for Your Safety